 Do all your fronts come in the sizes that they offer?

 Yes, we make all standard sizes that they offer.

 Yes, all standard doors and drawer faces are pre-drilled to function with Ikea's internal hardware (hinge, drawer).
-Panels and trim are not drilled, please refer to our installation manual for tips on installation here.
+Panels, flip-up doors and trim are not drilled, please refer to our installation manual for tips on installation.
 As with Ikea, because panel installation can vary from project to project, no fasteners are included.

 Unfortunately, no. Decorative hardware drilling is best done on-site.

 Do you offer base, wall and tall panels?

 We do!
 For more information, read the next answer below.

 Any major differences between Semihandmade parts and theirs?

 The biggest difference is our panels are 3/4" thick, and theirs can be as thin as 1/2" or 5/8."

 Note: unless requested, our panels are over-sized to account for irregularities in walls, floors and ceilings.
 They are meant to sit slightly past or "proud" of the cabinet facing for the most built-in look.
 Base and tall panels are meant to go directly to the floor (as opposed to having the plinth/toe-kick return around the cabinet's side).
 It's not rocket science, but you'll likely need a table saw and chop-saw.
 For examples, please consult our Projects page.